vanatteveldt/github-workshop/tutorials/resolving_conflicts.md

 * GitHub: **no >:(**

-Git will now tell you: `failed to push some refs to [respository]`, and tips that `Updates were rejected because the remote contains work that you do not have locally.
-This is usually caused by another repository pushing to the same ref.`
+Git will now tell you: `failed to push some refs to [respository]`, and tips that `Updates were rejected because the remote contains work that you do not have locally.`

 Sound's fun, so let's orchestrate it.
 Remember that in the previous tutorial we manually committed a change on GitHub?
 This time we're doing the same thing, but instead of pulling,